Last updated

 Employees in Romania are entitled to various benefits.
 These include:

-Annual leave and public holidays: 20 days of paid annual leave (minimum), plus 15 national public holidays
+Annual leave and public holidays: 20 days of paid annual leave (minimum), plus 15 national public holidays.

-Paternity leave: 5 days at birth
+Paternity leave: 5 to 10 days at the birth of the child.

 Expert Talks